klose777/deki/README.md

 **deki** is an ML model (or several models) that detects UI elements in screenshots (such as containers, text, and icons) and provides structured descriptions of those elements.
 It can help with:

 - Generating code by using LLMs that need structured UI information.
-- Automating device interactions by providing precise bounding box coordinates.
+- Automating device interactions by providing precise bounding box coordinates and sizes.
 - Assisting visually impaired users by describing the UI.

 ---